Republic of Venice

 The Inca soon arrived and conquered all of the tribes on the shores of the lake, finally being surrounded, and with Incan fleets being built on the shore, the Uros had no choice but to surrender.
 Over the next century, they slowly began to lose their language as they engaged in trade with the larger Aymara tribe.
 The Incan Empire was later conquered by the Spanish Empire but this brought little changes for the Uros, who were able to isolate themselves from the political dealings outside their lake.

-Slowly they began to regain independence, and reduce foreign influence on their communities, moving them to the middle of the lake to be as far away from the shore as possible.
+Slowly they began to regain independence and reduce foreign influence on their communities, moving them to the middle of the lake to be as far away from the shore as possible.
 This isolation continued until 1986 when a huge storm came through Lake Titicaca that did enormous damage to their village.
-Finally deciding it was time to reconnect with the world, the Uros tribe moved back towards the shore near the city of Puno, and ended their period of political isolation.
-Today of the 5,500 Uros remaining, most of them live on the shore, but many still live in Lake Titicaca on their floating houses, and have begun to embrace modern living.
+Finally deciding it was time to reconnect with the world, the Uros tribe moved back towards the shore near the city of Puno and ended their period of political isolation.
+Today of the 5,500 Uros remaining, most of them live on the shore, but many still live in Lake Titicaca on their floating houses and have begun to embrace modern living.
 Those who have jobs often work in tourism, selling trinkets to people who come to their floating village.
-Most boats now have gas engines, many homes have solar panels, and their is even a floating radio station playing traditional Uros music.
-But all of this can still be seen besides the traditional Uros watchtower, floating over the lake with ever vigilant guards.
-Today the watchtowers are their to protect against thieves instead of raiders, but traditional construction of such pieces is valued highly, since very few people know the Uros written language, knowledge of how to build many of their floating structures has to be passed down directly from father to son.
+Most boats now have gas engines, many homes have solar panels, and there is even a floating radio station playing traditional Uros music.
+But all of this can still be seen beside the traditional Uros watchtower, floating over the lake with ever-vigilant guards.
+Today the watchtowers are there to protect against thieves instead of raiders, but traditional construction of such pieces is valued highly, since very few people know the Uro’s written language, knowledge of how to build many of their floating structures has to be passed down directly from father to son.
 A reminder perhaps, of why they came to the lake all those centuries ago.